INRIM/vlanman/docs/radius.md

 Unfortunately, [FreeRADIUS](https://freeradius.org/)'s documentation is quite poor.
 The configuration on this page was taken from different sources, and it can be improved.

-This guide assumes an [Ubuntu Server 20.04 LTS](https://ubuntu.com/server) distribution, but it can be easily applied to any other distribution.
+This guide assumes an [Ubuntu Server 22.04 LTS](https://ubuntu.com/server) distribution, but it can be easily applied to any other distribution.

 ## General architecture

 FreeRADIUS is used as an AAA server for the network equipment.
-The data is provided by:

-- A MySQL database, for Mac address authentication;
+The data is provided by a **MySQL** database, for Mac address authentication;
-- A LDAP directory, for optional 802.1x authentication with EAP.
-This guide assumes tha the LDAP server is already installed and configured.

 ## MySQL configuration